fontforge/designwithfontforge.com/en-US/Installing_Fontforge.md

 Installing on Windows
 ---------------------

-Jeremy Letang provides [recent builds](http://sourceforge.net/projects/fontforgebuilds/) of FontForge for Windows.
+Jeremy Tan provides [recent builds](http://sourceforge.net/projects/fontforgebuilds/) of FontForge for Windows.
 Otherwise, the stable release installer from 2012 can be found on the [old SourceForge repository] (http://sourceforge.net/projects/fontforge/files/fontforge-executables/).